All Products

 defaultPvBackup

-Specify whether to back up data in volumes.
+Specifies whether to back up volume data.

 Important

-4. Run the following command to query the status of the backup task:
+4. Run the following command to query the status of the backup task.

-kubectl -ncsdr describe applicationbackup <Backup name>
+kubectl -ncsdr describe applicationbackup <your-backup-name>

 kubectl -ncsdr get pod | grep csdr-velero

-kubectl -ncsdr exec -it <Name of the csdr-velero pod> -- /velero describe backup <Backup name> --details
+kubectl -ncsdr exec -it <csdr-velero-pod-name> -- /velero describe backup <your-backup-name> --details

 Resource List: